 Every transaction will have a dual effect in the books of accounts of a company, let's see how a transaction will have dual effect.

 Here we apply the equivalent and opposite reaction concept to each transaction that takes place, like Newton's law of Gravity.
-So by making a trasaction, we give effect to two account balances under Dual Entry system of accounting.

-Eg., Purchase of furniture by cash - a financial transaction as it involves exchange of monetary value between parties.
 In the above transaction, we understand that something of monetary value enters the company(i.e. Furniture) and another monetary item of same value goes out of the company(i.e. Cash).

 From the above transaction, it would have been clear that each transaction will have dual effect in the books of accounts of a company.